 Pros: Now 18 holes.
-New B-pins on several holes.
-New blue tees on several holes.
-Markham is a fun new course to distribute some traffic away from the always busy Tradewinds park.
+New cement tees are perfect.
+B-pins on several holes.
+A fun new course to distribute some traffic away from the always busy Tradewinds park.
 Fisrt park in the area with four par 4 holes.
 Variety of shots required.
 More long holes than other area courses.
 Brand new baskets purchased for this new course.
 Fun between the uprights/trees mando.
 Elevation: There are a few pins on mounds which adds to aesthetics and challenge as there is fear of some roll away.
 6 holes play along a lake with two that have over water options.
 Many restrooms in park for the ladies (although not close by course)

 Cons: 6 holes run along a gravel road that is rough on discs & feet.
 Not for flip-flops.
 Proper footware required.
 Multi use park is always busy & people like to park on the grass with no idea they are on a golf course.
 A little mud at times in some spots by the water after rain.

 Other Thoughts: I am very happy to have another local course that has a lot of challenge.
 The course if fairly new and already has benches, garbage cans, signs and a practice basket with measured putting circle.
 Seems there is something new each time I go.
 8 new B-pins.
 Paved parking lot.
 Mulch between 2&3 and 15&16 help soften the journey.
 Boardwalk between mando trees to keep us out of the mud is a nice new edition.